mazjap/SwiftNES/README.md

 The following features are currently implemented:

-- Basic CPU emulation (MOS 6502)
+- CPU emulation (MOS 6502)
-- Basic memory management unit (MMU)
+- Memory management unit (MMU)

 ### Missing Features

 The emulator is still in development, and several key components are not yet implemented:

-- Some opcode implmentations
-- Picture Processing Unit (PPU) for graphics rendering
+- [ ] Picture Processing Unit (PPU) to render graphics
+  - [ ] Need to do some research & testing (SwiftUI Canvas vs MTKView)
-- Audio Processing Unit (APU) for sound
+- [ ] Audio Processing Unit (APU) to output sound signals
+  - [ ] Use `AVAudioEngine` to translate NES signals to audio
-- Support for multiple cartridge mappers
+- [ ] Multiple cartridge mapper support
-- Additional debugging tools
+- [ ] Additional debugging tools
+- Highly unstable instructions as described by [masswerk](https://www.masswerk.at/nowgobang/2021/6502-illegal-opcodes) (which I currently do not plan to implement)

+I may consider adding:
+- An assembler
+- A dissasembler
+- A CPU emulation UI as a debug/testing tool to
+  - visualize memory & registers and how they change
+  - manipulate memory & registers as the program runs

 ## Contributing